Beets are a healthy food that some people crave. Since us humans can nutritionally benefit why couldn’t a pet dog also

 We need to distinguish between beets not causing harm to actually being beneficial.
-Is it worth the time and expense of giving your dog some beets along with their dog food, or as part of a raw diet?
+Does giving your dog beets make any sense?

 If you’ve got some leftover beets that you couldn’t finish and they’ve been eyeing your plate in hopes of some scraps, there’s no harm in it.